kematzy/minitest-sequel/README.md

 ## Development

 After checking out the repo, run `bundle install` to install all dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake spec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version:
+  1) update the version number in `version.rb`;
+  2) run `bundle exec rake release`, which will create a git tag for the version,
+  3) push git commits and tags
+  4) push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing